 The Civics Renewal Network is a consortium of nonpartisan, nonprofit organizations committed to strengthening civic life in the U.S. by increasing the quality of civics education in our nation's schools and by improving accessibility to high-quality, no-cost learning materials.
 On the Civics Renewal Network site, teachers can find the best resources of these organizations, searchable by subject, grade, resource type, standards, and teaching strategy.

 These lesson plans, provided by the American Constitution Society, exist to help teachers teach individual amendments of the Bill of Rights and are separated by elementary, middle, and high school lesson plans for the fourth, sixth, and first amendments.

-The Creative Learning Factory offers programming uniquely suited for professionals, from individual teachers and museum teams looking to expand their knowledge, all the way to administrators interested in offering district- and museum-wide professional development for their staff.
-Through webinars, interactive video conferencing and face-to-face workshops, the Creative Learning Factory offers professional development solutions across the humanities, featuring creative learning activities and more.
+The Creative Learning Factory offers programming uniquely suited for professionals, from individual teachers and museum teams looking to expand their knowledge, all the way to administrators interested in offering district and museum-wide professional development for their staff.
+Through webinars, interactive video conferencing and face-to-face workshops, the Creative Learning Factory provides professional development solutions across the humanities, featuring creative learning activities and more.

 This lesson plan, provided by the National Conference of State Legislatures, provides an introductory framework of the most basic practices of democracy in the United States with a focus on compromise in legislation, and is meant to be taught over three or four 45-minute classes.

 The iCivics project is a web-based education project designed to teach students civics and inspire them to be active participants in our democracy.
 The project was developed by former Supreme Court Justice Sandra Day O’Connor to provide students with the information and tools they need for civic participation, and provide better materials and support for civics teachers.